jaredwelch1/CapstoneI/documentation/document.md

 * User can submit an article to be analyzed and view the results of the analysis of the article compared to our dataset; the results will be classification data based upon our models.
 * **User Requirements Stretch Goals:**
 	* User can perform custom searches against the database, yielding search results related to statistics on the news article data
+	* User can explore articles pertinent to trending twitter topics.

 ### Functional Requirements
 * Given a list of news websites, scrape every new article on every site and return and store in a database the following data from each article: Article title, author name(s), date published, article body text, raw html, and webpage url.